 Is your child ready to retire the tricycle but not quite ready for a two-wheeler?
 That’s where balance bikes come in.
 A balance bike is a training bicycle that helps children learn how to balance and steer without worrying about pedals, so there’s less chance of falling or injury.
 But to master the skills necessary to move on to a traditional bike, finding the right balance bike is key.
 That means choosing the right size, weight, and frame to ensure that it’s the best fit for your child.
 With so many balance bikes on the market, where do you begin?

 Start here.
 At BestReviews, we want to make shopping easy.
-We do the research, buy and test the products, grill the experts, and poll real-life owners, so we can pass on the info to you.
-We never accept free products or perks from manufacturers.
 Our reviews are thorough, honest, and unbiased.

-If you’re ready to buy a balance bike, take a look at the matrix above for our top five picks.
+If you’re ready to buy a balance bike, take a look at the product list above for our top five picks.
 For an in-depth look at balance bikes, including everything to consider before you buy, just keep reading.

 Like a traditional bicycle, a balance bike has two wheels, but there are no pedals.